-Three models/modes of engagement for supporting and engaging communities in economic development (not tourism specific) was reviewed.
-These models among other models of engagement can be employed to support and engage different communities in community tourism development.
-The following chart presents a comparative summary of their strengths and weaknesses.
+Three models/modes of engagement for supporting and engaging communities in economic development (not tourism specific) were reviewed.
+These models will inform potential approaches which could be applied by CTEs and communities..
+Table 2.0 presents a comparative summary of their strengths and weaknesses.

-&lt;sup>8 Ypartnership and Tourism Intelligence International,
+9 Ppartnership and Tourism Intelligence International,